 The Museum and Learning Centre (MLC) has been developed by the GCCC Heritage Trust, an independent registered charity set up in 2013 to establish and maintain a museum and learning centre.
 It will safeguard and share Gloucestershire County Cricket Club’s rich past and continue to build its heritage for the future.

-April 21st saw the opening of The MLC Experience, the new Museum and Learning Centre (MLC) at the Brightside Ground, Bristol.
+April 21st saw the opening of The MLC Experience, the new Museum and Learning Centre (MLC) at the Bristol County Ground.
 Among the 45 attendees, distinguished guests included The Lord Mayor of Bristol, The High Sheriff of Bristol, the next High Sheriff and Giles Clarke, CBE President of the England and Wales Cricket Board.
 Former England cricketer and Gloucestershire Captain, Mark Alleyne, performed the opening ceremony and got to meet a life-sized figure of himself whilst reliving some of his cup-winning years.

 The MLC is open on match days and by appointment on other occasions e.g. for clubs or community groups such as the Sporting Memories Foundation which helps combat the effects of dementia, depression and loneliness.
 School groups will also be able to arrange visits to the MLC on non-match days.